 And when she pressed him hard with her words day after day, and urged him, his soul was vexed to death.

 In other words, Delilah knew what she wanted (some bad guys were paying her to figure out the secret to Samson’s great strength), and she knew how to get it.
 She was a smart woman and she used her influence and persistent words to eventually wear Samson down.
-A woman has a certain influence or power over her man, and if she is so inclined, she has the ability to use it to get what she wants!
+Let’s be honest: a woman has a certain influence or power over her man, and if she is so inclined, she has the ability to use it to get what she wants!

 So again, we must ask, how do we utilize this power?
 Do we find ourselves repeating our desires again and again?
 Do we nag?
 Manipulate with our silence?
 Do we push with our emotions?
 Or argue in order to make everything go our way?
 If we detect these tendencies, even in the slightest bit, we are a lot more like Delilah than we ought to be.